 Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

 In most recipes calling for egg substitute, you can use 2 egg whites in place of 1 egg substitute.
 Just break the eggs open and toss the yolks away.
 I know that sounds wasteful, but consider the price of egg substitute.
 The package of egg substitute usually has the equivalent of four eggs in it.
-When you compare that price with the price of a dozen of eggs, from which you'd get the equivalent of 6 egg substitutes, it makes sense.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I need to know what changes to make when using the egg replacer.
 I used a regular cake mix and subbed the egg.
 The cake looked good but was gooey when you ate it.
 Any suggestions?

 My husband has high cholesterol, so I always use egg beaters.
 Just make sure you accurately measure 1/4 cup per egg in the recipe.

 I also omit the oils in a lot baking recipes.
 Like brownies, just add water and the egg beaters and the brownies come out soft and chewy.